Samsung/CredSweeper/.github/pull-request-template.md

 ## Description

-Please include a summary of the change and which is is fixed.
+Please include a summary of the change and which is fixed.

 - Add A
 - Fix B